webforj/webforj-documentation/docs/introduction/tutorial/scaling-with-routing-and-composites.md

 ### Submitting data

-When you are done editing the data, it is necessary to submit it to the service handling the repository.
-Therefore the `Service` class you already set up in the previous step of this tutorial now needs to be enhanced with additional methods, allowing you to add and edit customers.
+When finished editing the data, it's necessary to submit it to the service handling the repository.
+Therefore the `Service` class that has been already set up in the previous step of this tutorial now needs to be enhanced with additional methods, allowing users to add and edit customers.

-Since you are using the `Repository` for data they're fairly simple.
+The snippet below shows how to accomplish this:

 ```java title="Service.java"
 public void addCustomer(Customer newCustomer) {